Financial-Times/github-active-users/README.md

 ## Troubleshooting

 As well as the afformentioned 502 errors when increasing batch size, occasionally 403s are encountered due to github rate limiting.
-There is internal logic to retry as long as the `Retry-After` header is within a threshold of 70 seconds, however if this is persistent it may be prudent to make a change to throttle to 1 request per second to the github API.
+There is already internal logic to retry as long as the `Retry-After` header is within a threshold of 70 seconds, and requests are throttled to only allow 1 per second but this still seems to trigger something on occasion.